 These Homemade Cleaning Wipes are awesome to keep around all winter long for quick cleaning.
 They are easy to make and disposable which makes them excellent for the times when there is sickness in the home.

 - 1 t. olive oil

 - Few Drops or Lemon Essential Oil or Orange Essential Oil

 Mix together in a bowl and use a rag to rub it onto wooden surfaces.
 Make sure you test on a small area first.
 To help remove tough water rings, try rubbing a little mayonnaise on it first.

 - Baking Soda

 First sprinkle a little baking soda down the drain, follow it with the vinegar.
-This mixture can also be used to remove smells from the carpet, just make sure you test on a small area first.
+The vinegar causes the baking soda to react (or visa versa) and the mixture will foam up, sort of like homemade Drano, except way better for your health, your wallet and the environment.
+This Homemade Drain Cleaner mixture can also be used to remove stains and smells from the carpet, just make sure you test on a small area first.